atbcb/usab-uswds/_pages/about/board-meetings.md

 ## Next Board Meeting

 The next virtual meeting of the Board will take place on **January 12, 2022** at **2:30 p.m.
 (ET)** and address access to healthcare for people with disabilities, including relevant standards, resources, and best practices.
-Prior to the event, the Board will hold at its regular business meeting from 1:00 – 2:00 p.m.
+Prior to the event, the Board will hold its regular business meeting from 1:00 – 2:00 p.m.
 (ET), which is also open to the public.

 > **Equity in Healthcare for People with Disabilities** \
 > January 12, 2022, 2:30 – 4:00 (ET) \